alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 - Basic structure of a Flutter app.
 - How to run Flutter app on physical device or android/ios emulator.

-Note: only standard Flutter packages and url_launcher are allowed
+Note: only standard Flutter packages and url_launcher(for bonus) are allowed

 ## First Part